tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

 Using the [starter file](Unsolved/short_dual_ma_crossover.ipynb), complete the following steps:

-1. Import the `pandas`, `numpy`, `matplotlib`, and `pathlib` libraries.
-Optionally, set the pandas DataFrame settings to display more rows and columns.

-2. Create a DataFrame by reading in the `vnq.csv` file containing stock data for VNQ from 2007 to 2009.

-3. Create a Dual Moving Average Crossover Trading Signal that indicates shorting opportunities.
+* Create a Dual Moving Average Crossover Trading Signal that indicates shorting opportunities.

-    1. Create a filtered DataFrame containing just the `Date` and `Close` columns of the VNQ stock data.
+  * Create a filtered DataFrame containing just the `Date` and `Close` columns of the VNQ stock data.

-    2. Set the `Date` column as the index to the DataFrame and convert the datetime strings to datetime objects.
+  * Set the `Date` column as the index to the DataFrame.

-    3. Set a `short_window` and `long_window` to `50` and `100`, respectively.
+  * Set a `short_window` and `long_window` to `50` and `100`, respectively.

-    4. Create a 50-day moving average and a 100-day moving average from the VNQ closing prices using the `rolling` and `mean` functions.
+  * Create a 50-day moving average and a 100-day moving average from the VNQ closing prices using the `rolling` and `mean` functions.

-    5. Initialize a new DataFrame column `Signal` and set the values to 0.
+  * Initialize a new DataFrame column `Signal` and set the values to 0.

-    6. Use the numpy `where` function to specify that when the short window MA is less than the long window MA, set the value to the `Signal` column as 1 or 0, respectively.
+  * Use the numpy `where` function to set the signal column to `1.0` when the SMA50 is less than SMA100 and `0.0` otherwise.

-    7. Use the `diff` function on the `Signal` column and assign the values to a `Entry/Exit` column to indicate trade entry and exit points in time.
+  * Use the `diff` function on the `Signal` column and assign the values to a `Entry/Exit` column to indicate trade entry and exit points in time.

-4. Plot the entry and exit points of your Short Dual Moving Average Crossover signal.
+* Plot the entry and exit points of your Short Dual Moving Average Crossover signal.

-    1. Use the `figure` and `axes` objects from the matplotlib library to create the figure layout and the x and y coordinates, respectively.
+  * Create scatter plots for the entry and exit points.
+Use the color green to indicate the entry points.
+Use a second scatter plot with red markers to indicate the exit points.

-    2. Plot the VNQ closing prices as well as the 50-day moving average and 100-day moving average.
+  * Create line plots for the VNQ closing prices, the 50-day moving average, and the 100-day moving average.

-    3. Plot the entry and exit points and mark the coordinates with marker symbols.
+  * Create a composite plot that overlays all of the above into a single plot.

+---

-## Hint
+## Hints

 * Remember that taking a short position (profiting off of selling) is the inverse of taking a long position (profiting off of buying), therefore make sure the decision logic regarding your trading signal reflects this!

 * To read more on what a short position is, click [here!](https://www.investopedia.com/terms/s/short.asp)

+* Refer to the Holoviews or Hvplot documentation to see how to [compose plots](https://holoviz.org/tutorial/Composing_Plots.html).

 ---